golang/example/slog-handler-guide/guide.md

 We can now talk about the four `Handler` methods in detail.
-Along the way, we will write a handler that formats logs using a format reminsicent of YAML.
+Along the way, we will write a handler that formats logs using a format reminiscent of YAML.
 It will display this log output call:

     logger.Info("hello", "key", 23)